officerdwn/officerdownOS/README.md

 Compile & Run
 -------------

-First you need to compile the kernel with `make`, Make an ISO with `make iso`.
-Now you are ready to run it with `make run`.
-Clear your workspace with `make clean`.
+First you need to compile the kernel with `make`,  Now you are ready to run it with `make run`. to run on physical hardware run `make iso` and to test the iso in QEMU run `make run iso=1` Clear your workspace with `make clean`.

 VMware & Physical Hardware